corenzan/goget/README.md

 # Goget

-> Opinionated http client for the browser.
+> Easy and flexible HTTP client for the browser.

 ## About

-- Based on web standards (Fetch, URL, etc)
+- 📃 Based on web standards (Fetch, URL, SearchParams, etc).
-- Modern browsers only
+- 🤖 Modern browsers only.
-- No dependencies
+- ⚡ No dependencies.
-- Exported types
+- 🆎 Written in TypeScript with exported types.
-- Conventional API, if you're familiar with Axios and the like
+- 🚲 Conventional API, if you're familiar with Axios and the like.
-- Robust composability with extended instances and hooks
+- ⛰️ Robust composability with extended instances and hooks.
-- Unique features like URL parametrization, parameter encoding and request merging
+- ❄️ Unique features like interpolation, customizable encoding and request merging (see below).

 ### At a glance

+This is an over engineered example to showcase some of the features.

 ```typescript
 const httpbin = goget.extend({